 In l976, the Wester Jersey Farm began with a family cow named Dumplins and soon, one cow turned into more than 100 dairy cows.
 Farmer Al and his family began inviting folks in for breakfast and with the addition of a guest bed, the farm became a bed and breakfast.
-Now, guests from all over the country are welcomed to mingle with the cows and rest in one of the four cottages on the scenic property.
+Now guests from all over the country are welcomed to mingle with the cows and rest in one of the four cottages or two farm house suites on the scenic property.

 Elver Valley B&B and Cabin - Philadelphia and the Countryside

 Visitors will enjoy a ranch-style bed and breakfast complete with swings and a petting pasture of animals to feed.
-A seasonal cabin is also available as guests enjoy the spacious lawn and pond, perfect for boating, fishing and swimming.
+A seasonal cabin is also available for guests to enjoy the spacious lawn and pond, perfect for boating, fishing and swimming.

 Hummerhaven Farmstead - Dutch Country Roads

-Visitors are invited to help with the feeding and care of exotic and heritage breeds: mini donkeys, Pot belly pitg, Nigerian dwarf goats, Babydoll sheep, mini horses and more.
-Located near Hershey Park, Knoebels and Indian Echo Caverns, this farm is the perfect destination for your family.
+Visitors are invited to help with the feeding and care of exotic and heritage breeds: mini donkeys, Pot belly pig, Nigerian dwarf goats, Babydoll sheep, mini horses and more.
+The farm is involved in a number of stewardship and conservation practices for grasslands, wetlands, ponds and forested areas.
+Guests are invited to help identify and enhance these habitats and wildlife structures.
+Located near Hersheypark®, Knoebels and Indian Echo Caverns, this farm is the perfect destination for your family.

 The Olde Stone Guesthouse began in the late 1700s when the original buildings were constructed.
 Later they were used as part of the Underground Railroad to hide slaves who were escaping to freedom in the North.
-The bed and breakfast is nestled among acres of farmland near the border of Lancaster and Chester counties.
-Visitors can take a relaxing stroll through the garden or enjoy viewing the horses in the meadow.
+The bed and breakfast is nestled among acres of farmland near the border of Lancaster and Chester counties, offering visitors a relaxing stroll through the garden or a view of horses in the meadow.